 We have a worldwide reseller and an original equipment agreement with Dell.
 Our reseller agreement with Dell provides them the right to market, resell and distribute certain of our products to their customers.
 Our original equipment manufacturer agreement with Dell is discussed more fully below.
 Sales through our agreements with Dell accounted for 20% of our total revenues for fiscal 2013, 22% of our total revenues for fiscal 2012 and 23% of our total revenues in fiscal 2011.
 In recent fiscal quarters, we have begun to shift most of our small and medium business segment transactions to non-Dell distribution partners as Dell is now focused on this segment of the market with their own intellectual property.
-As a result, the majority of the revenue that is still transacted through Dell comes from add-on purchases from our existing install base and from new enterprise software transactions.
+As a result, the majority of the revenue that is still transacted through Dell comes from add-on purchases from our existing install base and from new enterprise software transactions where our sales force is directly involved.
+We have also recently begun to take proactive steps to broaden our distribution related to enterprise software transactions.
 Over time, we believe it is likely that these actions will result in a decline in the percentage of our total revenues transacted through Dell.
-Due to the timing of enterprise software transacted through Dell from quarter to quarter.
+Due to the timing of enterprise software transactions that are currently in our sales and marketing pipeline, there will likely be some fluctuations in the amount of revenue transacted through Dell from quarter to quarter.

-In May 2011, we entered into a global OEM agreement with NetApp under which NetApp will integrate elements of our Simpana software suite with NetApp SnapShotTM and replication technology, under the NetApp SnapProtect $^{\otimes}$ brand.
+In May 2011, we entered into a global OEM agreement with NetApp under which NetApp will integrate elements of our Simpana software suite with NetApp SnapShotTM and replication technology, under the NetApp SnapProtect[®] brand.
 During the fiscal years ended March 31, 2013 and March 31, 2012, we did not recognize a material amount of revenue under our OEM agreement with NetApp.

 Overall, we have original equipment manufacturer agreements primarily with Dell, Hitachi Data Systems and NetApp for them to market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
 Dell, Hitachi Data Systems and NetApp have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
-A material portion of our software revenue is sometimes generated through our original equipment manufacturer agreements accounted for 15% of our total revenues for fiscal 2013, 12% of our total revenues for fiscal 2012 and 10% of our total revenues for fiscal 2011.
+A material portion of our software revenue is sometimes generated through our original equipment manufacturer agreements.
+Sales through our original equipment manufacturer agreements accounted for 15% of our total revenues for fiscal 2013, 12% of our total revenues for fiscal 2011.

 We also have non-exclusive distribution agreements covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avnet"), a subsidiary of Avnet, Inc. Pursuant to these distribution agreements, these distributors' primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
-We generated approximately 29% of our total revenues through Arrow in fiscal 2013, approximately 26% of our total revenues in fiscal 2012 and approximately 25% of our total revenues in fiscal 2013, 2012 or 2011.
+We generated approximately 29% of our total revenues through Arrow in fiscal 2013, approximately 26% of our total revenues in fiscal 2012 and approximately 25% of our total revenues in fiscal 2011.
+Avnet's total revenue contribution was not material in fiscal 2013, 2012 or 2011.
 If Arrow or Avnet were to discontinue or reduce the sales of our products or if our agreement with Arrow or Avnet was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow or Avnet, then it could have a material adverse effect on our future revenues.